jamesabela/jsfun/dictionaries_course/teachers.md

 This course breaks a long dictionary demonstration into manageable steps.
 It starts with key-value pairs, moves through safe access, looping, updating and deleting, then finishes with nested dictionaries and a word-frequency task.

-The glossary is available from every HTML guide using the interactive glossary button.
+The glossary is available from every HTML guide using the Vocabulary page link, which opens in a new tab.
 The final project is intentionally open-ended and does not use direct automated tests.

 ## Solutions